 Plastic drain piling is a good alternative to peat.
 IPCC have used it extensively on our nature reserve at Lodge Bog in Co.
 Kildare as shown in the photograph inset.
 Coillte have used it extensively on formerly afforested sites where there was no peat available to construct dams.
 Plastic drain piling is impermeable, light, sturdy and easy to transport.
 It can be purchased in lengths up to 3m.
 Sheets of the piling measuring 30cm wide interlock with one another using a tongue and groove system.
 They can be hammered into a drain individually using a large rubber mallet.

 Following blocking with dams, it may be necessary to insert a series of dipwells or piezometers on the bog so as to monitor the height of the water table and the effectiveness of the drain blocking programme.
 Please follow the link to Monitoring for techniques in this regard.
+IPCC have been monitoring the effectiveness of drain blocking on Lodge Bog since 2005 and presented a poster paper on the success of the method in re-establishing peat forming vegetation in the drains in 2017 to the International Peatland Society (see Lodge Bog Restoration).

 Text, Photographs and Images © Irish Peatland Conservation Council, Bog of Allen Nature Centre, Lullymore, Rathangan, Co.
 Kildare.
 Email: email@example.com; Tel: +353-45-860133.